Debate about using medical marijuana to mitigate opioid misuse

 There is some common ground

-People from both pro and con sides of the medical marijuana debate agree there is a need to study the medical benefits, safety, and dosing of marijuana, to determine how it can be used for difficult-to-manage diseases, such as opiate addiction and chronic pain.
+People from both the pro and con sides of the medical marijuana debate agree there is a need to study the medical benefits, safety, and dosing of marijuana, to determine how it can be used for difficult-to-manage diseases, such as opiate addiction and chronic pain.
 Data is now available on how access to marijuana via medical marijuana dispensaries affects opioid use…and it’s positive!
 According to two studies recently published in JAMA Internal Medicine, the rate of opiate prescriptions is lower in states where medical marijuana laws have been passed.

 One of the studies showed that when medical marijuana laws went into effect in a specific state in the study, opioid prescriptions fell by 2.21 million daily doses filled per year.
 When medical marijuana dispensaries opened, prescriptions for opioids fell by 3.74 million daily doses per year.
 These reductions in daily opioid doses were particularly notable for hydrocodone (Vicodin) and morphine prescriptions.
 This is encouraging news for countering the country’s current opioid epidemic.